 Ljubljana With Love

 So I guess it is pretty clear that the city of Ljubljana is one of my favourite capitals in Europe.
-Its stunningly beautiful and not too big so you won’t get lost.
-It is not only home to great eateries and entertainment venues but it is also so safe the people so so friendly.
+It’s stunningly beautiful and not too big so you won’t get lost.
+It is not only home to great eateries and entertainment venues but it is also so safe and the people so friendly.